Aquifer storage and recovery

 Aquifer storage and recovery (ASR) is the direct injection of surface water supplies such as potable water, reclaimed water (i.e. rainwater), or river water into an aquifer for later recovery and use.
 The injection and extraction is often done by means of a well.
 In areas where the rainwater cannot percolate the soil or where it is not capable of percolating it fast enough (i.e. urban areas) and where the rainwater is thus diverted to rivers, rainwater ASR could help to keep the rainwater within an area.
 ASR is used for municipal, industrial and agricultural purposes.

-ASR use in the United States
+In the United States

 Colorado

 The first ASR well with a downhole control valve was installed in Highlands Ranch, Colorado, in 1992 for Centennial Water and Sanitation District.
 Since then, over 40 ASR wells have been installed for many different municipalities.
 These wells range in depths from 1,000 ft to 3,000 ft below ground surface, with injection rates commonly between 100 USgal and 500 USgal per minute (gpm) per well.